flyerhzm/redis-sentinel/README.md

 # Redis::Sentinel

-another redis automatic master/slave failover solution for ruby by using built-in redis sentinel.
+Another redis automatic master/slave failover solution for ruby by using built-in redis sentinel.

-it subscribes message with channel "+switch-master", when message received, it will disconnect current connection and connect to new master server.
+It subscribes message with channel "+switch-master", when message received, it will disconnect current connection and connect to new master server.